-Many instructors sell courses to students on their own websites or marketplaces like Udemy or Skillshare.
+Many instructors can earn extra revenue by selling courses to students on their own websites or marketplaces like Udemy or Skillshare.
 These revenue paths are well understood among the instructor community.
 But many instructors are not aware of the opportunity in licensing their courses.

-Licensing courses to third party companies can be an additional way to earn more money from the courses you already made.
+Licensing courses to third-party companies can be an additional way to earn extra revenue from the courses you already made.
 In digital licensing, this is referred to as PLR Licensing or Private Label Rights Licensing.

 The process of PLR licensing is simple.
 You set the price and the terms and conditions for the license, and 3rd party companies license your courses for an upfront fee to resell on their sites and keep 100% of the revenue they generate.